mtxadmin/ublock/docs/hosts_file_en.md

 Also, there is mentions that Windows Defender could assume changing HOSTS-file with telemetry blocking as a bug/error: [[1]](https://www.bleepingcomputer.com/news/microsoft/windows-10-hosts-file-blocking-telemetry-is-now-flagged-as-a-risk/), [[2]](https://windowsreport.com/windows-hosts-file-modification-bug/)

+Update 2023: Now it is not recommended to change Windows hosts file - this can make the system unstable.
+See note [here](https://github.com/mtxadmin/ublock/blob/master/docs/hosts_file_performance_en.md).

 The address of the hosts file of this project:
 > ```
 ``https://raw.githubusercontent.com/mtxadmin/ublock/master/hosts.txt``